shaps80/Snippex/README.md

 You can however download the entire code, project, etc... and are free to use for both free and commercial use.
 I would appreciate attribution if you're able to but if not that's ok too :)

-The project is organized into 4 sections:
+The project is currently organized into 4 sections:

     Categories
     Graphics